How to Build a Business Development Training Program that Works

 Training doesn’t stick without reinforcement.
 Unison designed a coaching layer into the program:

-• Managers of the new MD cohort were trained in coaching basics (e.g., asking vs. telling, guiding reflection)
+• Managers of newly promoted senior leaders were trained in coaching basics

 • Each manager received monthly progress updates with data on participation and completion rates.